Tirelessly Working for Women

 ASHLEY RUBIO LEVINE

 Having been engaged in volunteer work and philanthropic groups since her teenage years has shaped a strong desire to be involved in areas of service to others.
 Ashley obtained a B.S. in Political Science with a minor in Religious Studies from ASU and is currently pursuing an M.A. in Political Psychology.
-She works as a campaign outreach director while continuing to foster other areas of interest involving civic engagement and ways to positively move the state forward.
+She works in campaign finance and fundraising while continuing to foster other areas of interest involving civic engagement and ways to positively move the state forward.
 With a passion for helping the average citizen understand and engage in the political process, and a firm desire to work towards a more equitable world, Ashley is very proud of the important role NOW plays in the community.

 Julie Karcis has enjoyed careers in computers and healthcare, with Masters degrees in computer science and nursing.
 Her varied professional life and experiences traveling have prompted her to work on ensuring that women are represented at all levels of power.
 Julie has found that communities are stronger and fairer when everyone participates.